Search

 When changes have been made to any of the integrations, you will be prompted to save them, regardless of which environment you are in.

-For instance, if integration changes have been made in your staging environment, make sure to deploy or redeploy the variant you are using to staging.
+For instance, if integration changes have been made in your staging environment, make sure to deploy or redeploy any variants you are using to staging.